-Coaching Skills Qualification
+Certificate in Coaching Skills

 The Certificate in Coaching is a pragmatic coaching skills course which will provide you with the knowledge, skills and opportunities to enable you to become a successful coach.

-This coaching skills qualification will enable you to gain entry into the Institute of Training and Occupational Learning as a full Member.
+This coaching skills qualification will enable you to gain entry into the Institute of Training and Occupational Learning as a full member.

 Who Should Attend?

-This coaching skills qualification programme is recommended for the following groups of people:
+The Certificate in Coaching Skills is recommended for the following groups of people:

 - Line managers and team leaders who need to develop coaching skills as part of their core people management skills

-- Those with a full time training, or learning and development role seeking to develop their coaching skills as part of their career development
+- Those with a full-time training, or learning and development role seeking to develop their coaching skills as part of their career development

 - Leaders and senior managers who are looking to develop their leadership coaching skills